Track your progress

 Work items included in the critical path are highlighted on the Gantt chart.

-You can display it by clicking the "Show Critical Path" icon ① on the toolbar.
+You can display them by clicking the "Show Critical Path" icon ① on the toolbar.

-If it is hidden by applying a filter or collapsing the WBS, it may not be highlighted.
+If the WBS is hidden due to the application of filters or collapse, it may not be highlighted.

-TimeTracker NX allows you to manage progress in the following ways.
+TimeTracker RX allows you to manage progress in the following ways:

-You can define the state of a work item up to completion as a "status" in stages.
+You can define the state of a work item until completion in stages as a "status".

-You can manage progress more simply and explicitly. - The progress stages are simpler than the progress rate, so you can manage progress easily.
+You can manage the progress more simply and explicitly. - Because the stages of progress are simpler than progress rates, progress management can be easily managed.

 - Open the target project.